A System F accounting for scalars: Subject reduction

-As $\ve{0}$ has type $\tzero$ which is equivalent to $0.U$ for any $U$, $\ve{0}$ can still be given as an argument for an application, or even be applied to another term.
-In either case the result will be a term of type $\tzero$:
+Since $\ve{0}$ has type $\tzero$ which is equivalent to $0.U$ for any $U$, $\ve{0}$ can still act as argument for an abstraction or even be applied to another term.
+In either case the result is a term of type $\tzero$: